 Productivity enthusiasts and outsourcing fanatics love working with freelancers because they offer numerous competitive advantages, for example, on-demand expertise, cost savings, and flexibility.
 I adopt a “work smarter, not harder, and outsource” philosophy whenever possible and have worked with freelancers on many occasions.
 I hired a graphic designer on Upwork to create t-shirt designs.
 Also, I’ve hired freelancers for other projects like e-book formatting and to create explainer videos.

 Freelance projects are available in a range of categories including web and mobile development, marketing, sales, design, writing, virtual assistance, customer service, and more.
-Freelancers can do hourly and fixed-priced jobs and choose one of many methods to collect payment such as direct deposit, PayPal, wire transfer, and so on.
+Freelancers can do hourly and fixed-priced jobs and choose one of many methods to collect payments such as direct deposit, PayPal, wire transfer, and so on.
 Upwork charges freelancers a sliding fee based on the freelancer’s lifetime billings with a specific client:

 - 20 percent for the first $500 billed with the client